ordance0208/note-taking-app/README.md

 # Noteify | A Note Taking App

-A simple note taking app with a rich texting editor for styling the text, adding tasks, images and more!
+A note taking web app with a rich text editor for styling the text, adding tasks, images and more.